 </VirtualHost>

 P.S.
 This is for the Apache webserver.
-IIS and NGINX users, please do your own research.
+IIS and NGINX users, please do some of your own research.

 SSL CERTIFICATE

-is a huge part to make this entire example work.
-If you have not already set this up, self-sign and set your own SSL cert.
+Using https:// is a critical part to make this entire example work.
+If you have not already set this up, self-sign and generate your own SSL cert.
 It is quite a hassle to do it, but there are many good guides online – Do your own research.

 CREATE TABLE `sessions` (